 Store batteries in a location that cannot be reached by infants and young children.
-When using a battery where infants and young children are present, be on guard to ensure that they do not have the chance to remove the battery from the charger unit or camera.
+When using a battery where infants and young children are present, be on guard to ensure that they do not have the chance to remove the battery from the camera.